flutter/website/src/_includes/docs/swift-package-manager/migrate-ios-project-manually.md

-Once you [enable Swift Package Manager][] support, the Flutter CLI tries to migrate your project to add Swift Package Manager integration.
+Once you [turn on Swift Package Manager][] support, the Flutter CLI tries to migrate your project to add Swift Package Manager integration.
 This makes your project download the Swift packages that your Flutter plugins depend on.